Elasticsearch - 7.0 or later

 Log Rotation

-If you're using Elasticsearch to hold log data, you'll almost certainly be creating new indexes periodically - by default, Logstash or our Log Drains will do so daily.
-This will necessarily mean that as time passes, you'll need more and more disk space, but also less obviously, more and more RAM.
-Elasticsearch allocates RAM on a per-index basis, and letting your logs retention grow unchecked will almost certainly lead to fatal issues when the database runs out of RAM or disk space.
+If you're using Elasticsearch to hold log data, you may need to periodically create new log indexes.
+By default, Logstash and our Log Drains will create new indexes daily.
+As the indexes accumulate, they will require more disk space and more RAM.
+Elasticsearch allocates RAM on a per-index basis, and letting your logs retention grow unchecked will likely lead to fatal issues when the Database runs out of RAM or disk space.

 To avoid this, we recommend using a combination of Elasticsearch's native features to ensure you don't accumulate too many open indexes: